Genomics-HSE/VGsim/docs/source/Installation.rst

 We tested this procedure on python 3.7-3.9 on Ubuntu linux and MacOS.
-On Apple Silicon, you need to have `numpy >= 1.21` (which is the first NumPy version to support this hardware).s
+On Apple Silicon, you need to have `numpy >= 1.21` (which is the first NumPy version to support this hardware).